Envy-Free Classification: Introduction

 \subsection{Our Results}

-The technical challenge we face is that the space of individuals is potentially huge, yet we seek to provide universal envy-freeness guarantees.
+The challenge is that the space of individuals is potentially huge, yet we seek to provide universal envy-freeness guarantees.
 To this end, we are given a sample consisting of individuals drawn from an unknown distribution.
 We are interested in learning algorithms that minimize loss, subject to satisfying the envy-freeness constraint, \emph{on the sample}.
-Our primary technical question is that of generalizability, that is, \emph{given a classifier that is envy free on a sample, is it approximately envy free on the underlying distribution?} \edit{Surprisingly, \citet{DHPR+12} do not study generalizability in their model, and we are aware of only one subsequent paper that takes a learning-theoretic viewpoint on individual fairness and gives theoretical guarantees (see Section~\ref{subsec:rel}).}
+Our primary technical question is that of generalizability, that is, \emph{given a classifier that is envy free on a sample, is it approximately envy free on the underlying distribution?} Surprisingly, \citet{DHPR+12} do not study generalizability in their model, and we are aware of only one subsequent paper that takes a learning-theoretic viewpoint on individual fairness and gives theoretical guarantees (see Section~\ref{subsec:rel}).

-In Section~\ref{sec:arb}, we do not constrain the classifier in question.
+In Section~\ref{sec:arb}, we do not constrain the classifier.
 Therefore, we need some strategy to extend a classifier that is defined on a sample; assigning an individual the same outcome as his \emph{nearest neighbor} in the sample is a popular choice.
-However, we show that \emph{any} strategy for extending a classifier from a sample, on which it is envy free, to the entire set of individuals is unlikely to be approximately envy free on the underlying distribution, unless the sample is exponentially large.
+However, we show that \emph{any} strategy for extending a classifier from a sample, on which it is envy free, to the entire set of individuals is unlikely to be approximately envy free on the distribution, unless the sample is exponentially large.

 For this reason, in Section~\ref{sec:mixtures}, we focus on structured families of classifiers.
 On a high level, our goal is to relate the combinatorial richness of the family to generalization guarantees.
 One obstacle is that standard notions of dimension do not extend to the analysis of randomized classifiers, whose range is \emph{distributions} over outcomes (equivalently, real vectors).
 We circumvent this obstacle by considering mixtures of \emph{deterministic} classifiers that belong to a family of bounded Natarajan dimension (an extension of the well-known VC dimension to multi-class classification).
-Our main technical result asserts that, under this assumption, envy-freeness on a sample does generalize to the underlying distribution, even if the sample is relatively small (its size grows almost linearly in the Natarajan dimension).
-Finally, we discuss the implications of this result in Section~\ref{sec:disc}.
+Our main theoretical result asserts that, under this assumption, envy-freeness on a sample does generalize to the underlying distribution, even if the sample is relatively small (its size grows almost linearly in the Natarajan dimension).